solarkraft/gnomey-firefox/README.md

 # gnomey-firefox
 A Firefox userChrome.css giving it a header bar and preparing for tree-style tabs.

+### Firefox 65
+Version a05941e finally fully works with it.

 ![A preview of the theme in elementary OS](https://files.mastodon.social/media_attachments/files/009/835/583/original/c1e78a226f88c25d.png)

 The file userChrome.css goes into the chrome folder of your Firefox profile, in my case the full path is `/home/paul/.mozilla/firefox/fj57j7ew.default/chrome/userChrome.css` (you will likely need to create the chrome folder).